slategraydev/prayer-flick-overlay/README.md

 A RuneLite plugin that provides a customizable prayer flicking overlay.

+I tried to model it after the Quickprayer minimap orb and the prayer status bar from the StatusBars plugin.

+Each prayer mode will behave like those other visual indicators do.
+Quickprayer will instantly toggle its icon, even if prayer hasn't been ticked on yet.
+StatusBar option will not show a change in prayer until it ticks on.

 ## Features

 - Multiple motion styles for the tick indicator